Perennial Hill, LLC

 Soil First & Bee Friendly

 We see organic standards as the bare minimum.
-We only use soil amendments allowed under certified organic farming, and we do not use any herbicides or pesticides.
+We only use soil amendments allowed under certified organic farming, and we do not use any herbicides, pesticides, or fungicides.
+Our long-term goal is to minimize off-farm inputs, working towards only bringing in crop seed and supplemental poultry feed.

 We farm our southwest facing hillside along the contour to improve water infiltration and prevent erosion.
 To minimize soil compaction, we use a lightweight walk-behind tractor to manage permanent rows and pathways, and we spend a significant amount of time using hand tools.